Medical negligence and bile duct injuries

 In some cases, you may need surgery to remove the gallbladder.
 This is often known as a laparoscopic cholecystectomy and the HSE note that there is generally a low risk of complications.
 The Cleveland Clinic explains that the benefits of laparoscopic cholecystectomy (ie, keyhole surgery) over open surgery include less pain, less time in the hospital and quicker recovery.
 They state it is now considered the “gold standard” for surgical treatment of gallbladder disease.

-A HIQA report notes that biliary calculi (that is, gallstones) are one of the most common surgical problems in the western world.
-Gallstone disease is the most common abdominal condition for which patients are admitted to hospital in developed countries.
-This report notes that gallstones are at least twice as common in women and that the increased risk in females begins at puberty and is increased further with the use of the oral contraceptive pill.
-The report also notes that patients with a body mass index (BMI) greater than 40 Kg/m2 have been shown to have a risk of having gallstones eight times higher than those with a lower BMI.
+Further, it states that gallstones are at least twice as common in women and that the increased risk in females begins at puberty and is increased further with the use of the oral contraceptive pill; while indicating that patients with a body mass index (BMI) greater than 40 Kg/m2 have shown a risk of developing gallstones that is eight times higher than those with a lower BMI.

 If you would like to read further information on gallstones, click here.